 This is the part where the typical reader asks themselves why Social Security isn’t just a compulsory defined-contribution system instead of a defined-benefit system.
 There are a few good answers to this question.

 There are periods where the stock market does not grow, or where the market is volatile and risky.
-The S&P 500 did not grow from 1929 to 1954, 1968 to 1978, or 2000 to 2012.
+The S&P 500 did not grow from 1929 to 1954, 1968 to 1978, or 2000 to 2012 (and that’s not even factoring in inflation).
 Further, it took the better part of a century from the inception of Social Security for stocks and bonds to be easily accessible to the middle class.
 The answer that takes the cake, however, is the way Social Security was designed.

 Let’s say hypothetically you’re trying to repeal and replace OASI.
 How would you go about doing?
-If you just simply stop paying benefits and cancel the tax, current retirees who’ve paid the tax for four decades will lose their benefits and many (if not most) will be thrust into poverty.
+If you just simply stop paying benefits and cancel the tax, current retirees who’ve paid the tax for four decades will lose their benefits and many (if not most) will be thrust into poverty due to them having insufficient savings.
 If you phase it out by continuing to pay benefits to those who’ve paid the tax all their life but allow current workers to invest their OASI contribution, you’ll deplete the OASI Trust Fund and explode the deficit because current benefits are funded by current workers.
 This is a design often referred to as a Ponzi structure of finance.

-While there’s no easy way to convert Social Security into a defined-contribution system, it is not impossible, however, it comes with trade offs that ought to be considered.
+While there’s no easy way to convert Social Security into a defined-contribution system, it is not impossible; still, it comes with trade offs that ought to be considered.
 I can appreciate the idea of creating a more equitable system for everyone, but I’m skeptical.
 As they say, some things are just too good to be true.